v3rmillionwastaken/UntitledNodeProject/README.md

 ```js
 const a = () => { const b = 'b'; return b }
 ```
 Because we're not allowing you to commit more than 500 lines of code, we can't just have you minifying all your code into one line.
-So, we're checking for this manually when approving your pull request.
+So, we're checking for this manually when approving your merge request.

 #
 ## The best contributions to this project will receive the Coder Badge on site.